 The seed was planted for a scenic road through the Blue Ridge Mountains when North Carolina geologist Joseph Hyde Pratt proposed a mountain toll roll stretching from Marion, VA, to Tallulah, GA.
 World War I halted work on the road, but the idea of a scenic road persisted.

-The construction of the Skyline Drive through Shenandoah National Park turned into a serendipitous event when President Franklin Roosevelt visited the construction site in 1933.
+The construction of the Skyline Drive through Shenandoah National Park turned into a serendipitous event when President Franklin Roosevelt visited the construction site in the early 1930s.
 Senator Harry Flood Byrd recommended that the roadway extend to the newly created Great Smoky Mountains National Park.
 Roosevelt thoroughly endorsed this idea, and plans on began on a new public works project: the "Park-to-Park Highway."

 Parkway Construction Begins